-One of our former Special Collections librarians, Erma Jean Loveland, developed what has been viewed on our website as much as any other resource – it is the Writing Congregational Histories.
+Special Collections Librarian emerita Erma Jean Loveland developed what has been viewed on our website as much as any other resource.
+Writing Congregational Histories is a practical guide that anyone can use to begin the process of documenting congregational history.
 Here is what Erma Jean has to say about it:

 I want to explore with you the question: Why do a congregational history?